 What is Borscht?

-Vegetarian Borscht with Yogurt and Dill
+Vegetarian Borscht with Yogurt and Dil

-I make the stock, thickened broth seperate and keep to the side.
-To finish I take the remaining diced ingredients and sautee them together with salt and pepper and more dill until the vegetables are tender.
-I made a version with kielbasa and cubed that up and sauteed it with the vegetables and beans here.
-Then place in a bowl and add the thickened stock on top of them.
+Then, please place them in a bowl and add the thickened stock on top.
 Garnish with dill and either sour cream or fage 0% fat and sugar yogurt.
 (This provides for a creamy addition without the element of fat or sugar added)

 How to make your Borscht Vegan

-When I made this dish I built the stock as a vegan.
-I used vegetable stock and made a potato stock which also gave some body to the soup and creaminess.
+When I made this dish, I built the stock as a vegan.
+I used vegetable stock and made a potato stock, which also gave some body to the soup and creaminess.
 This also makes it more filling.

 These items were placed in a bowl with the thickened stock on top, garnished with dill.
 Still delicious, you could also garnish with navy beans.